mathielo/dst-dedicated-server/docs/AdminBanWhitelist.md

 Sounds weird but it works quite well.
 This way the player id will show up in `blocklist.txt`.
 All you have to do is to **move** it from there to your desired `adminlist.txt` or `whitelist.txt`.

-> :point_up: Don't forget to actually (re)move it from `blocklist.txt` or that player won't be able to join the server! :cold_sweat:
+> :bulb: Don't forget to actually (re)move it from `blocklist.txt` or that player won't be able to join the server! :cold_sweat: